efarish/portfolio/mobile/kivy_gps_tracker/README.md

 Three AWS CodePipelines are available to deploy and maintain this application.

 - Create Pipeline: Runs the CloudFormation templates found in the directory `./create-app` to create the application.
-- Update Lambda Pipeline: Update the Lambda with the latest code.
+- Update Lambda Pipeline: Update the Lambdas with the latest code.
 - Update Pipeline: Update the AWS ECS task with the latest code.

-As soon as any of these pipeline are deployed to AWS, it executes.
-Therefore, be sure to create the `Create Pipeline` first, and the other two after that.
+As soon as any of these pipelines are deployed to AWS, it executes.
+Therefore, be sure to create the `Create Pipeline` first and let it finish.
+The two update pipelines only need to be run if the ECS or Lambda needs to be updated after the stack's initial deploy.
 The following SAM CLI commands were used to build and deploy the pipelines.

 ```bash